diverso-lab/spl_visualization_design/README.md

     - [Results output](#results-output)
   - [Validation replication](#validation-replication)
   - [References and third-party software](#references-and-third-party-software)

+# Variability in Data Visualization: a Software Product Line Approach
+This repository contains all the resources and artifacts that support the paper entitled "Variability in Data Visualization: a Software Product Line Approach" submmited to the 26th International Systems and Software Product Line Conference (SPLC 2022).

 ## Artifact description
 An implementation of the *software product line* (SPL) for the *visualization design process* (VDP) that allows generating customized visualizations following the best design practices in data visualization.